jamesmurdza/sandbox/README.md

 e2b auth login
 ```

-Then, navigate to your template directory and run the following command where **TEMPLATENAME** is the name of your template:
+To deploy a template to E2B, run:

 ```
-e2b template build -d e2b.Dockerfile -n TEMPLATENAME
+npm run templates:deploy [TEMPLATENAME]
 ```

+Leaving out the TEMPLATENAME parameter will redeploy all previously deployed templates.

 Finally, to test your template run: